guider23/custom_gf_ui/README.md

 A brief instruction is given in deploy link check out (https://bcworks.in.net/colormat)
 <br>
-Welcome to the Color Mat, a cutting-edge web app that transforms Google Forms into sleek, customizable forms with a cyberpunk-inspired UI.
-Generate dynamic forms, validate inputs in real-time, and deploy to Vercel with a single click—all wrapped in a neon-drenched, futuristic interface.
+Welcome to Color Mat, a modern web app that transforms Google Forms into clean, customizable forms with a minimalist, professional UI.
+Generate dynamic forms, validate inputs in real-time, and deploy to GitHub Pages with a single click—all in a fast, accessible interface.

 ---